Ajna Chakra

 The Ajna controls and activates the pituitary gland, the endocrine glands and the brain, to some degree.
 It directs and controls the rest of the centres and the corresponding glands and vital organs.
 It is associated with all the senses, and especially with the eyes, but also with the ears, the nose and the sinuses, the cerebellum and the central nervous system.
 At this point, it must be mentioned that the pituitary gland corresponds to the Αjna, just like the pineal gland corresponds to the Sahasrara.
 Together, the pineal and the pituitary glands control the endocrine system.

-It is through the sixth centre that the conscious awareness of existence is conquered.
-Here we find the superior inner power, the ability to remember and the will, and on the physical body, it corresponds to the superior control centre of the central nervous system.
-It is connected to superior knowledge, to a clear understanding of the world, without emotional filters, expectations and judgment; the complete knowledge that already exists in pure and unmanifested form, in the same way that a seed already contains all the information that will be manifested in the plant.
+It is associated with functions of the mind, and the ability to remember, concentrate and process.
+It is associated with higher knowledge, intellect, intuition and a clear picture of the world, without emotional filters, expectations and judgment. Τhe complete knowledge that already exists in pure and unmanifested form, in the same way that a seed already contains all the information that will be manifested in the plant.
 The Ajna is expressed through a focused mind and meditation.

+It is through the sixth centre that the conscious awareness of existence is conquered.
 During visualization or dreaming, this internal look starts from this center.
-It is the space through which we cultivated awareness.
-While our eyes gaze the external world, the ajna is the place through which we look inside.
+It is the space through which we cultivate awareness.
+While our eyes gaze the external world, Αjna is the place through which we look inside.
 It is responsible for the understanding of abstract notions and principles.
 It carries a role of guidance.
 It operates as a radar, and as such, what it receives depends on the direction of focus.